 Nom Wah Tea Parlor is New York City’s first dim sum restaurant, serving dumplings and more in Chinatown since 1920.
 Unlike most dim sum restaurants, the food does not come around on a pushcart as it’s all made to order and delivered to your table.
 You write your order on a checklist menu and turn it in to the waiter to order.
-One of the most popular items on the menu is the rice roll – sheets of steamed rice flour noodles rolled and topped with sweet soy sauce.
+One of the most popular items on the menu is the rice roll.
+They are made from sheets of steamed rice flour noodles rolled and topped with sweet soy sauce.
 Be sure to get both the house special roast pork bun (a fluffy bao bun stuffed with sticky sweet roast pork) and their shumai (pork and shrimp dumplings).

 Must-order: rice roll and roast pork bun

-Their fried tiny buns with pork are like a cross between Sheng Jian Bao and BBQ pork buns – they’re fried on the bottom and fluffy with juicy pork in the middle.
-I go through orders of the hot and spicy wontons myself – boiled dumplings are tossed in a savory peanut sauce and spicy chili oil.
+Their fried tiny buns with pork are like a cross between Sheng Jian Bao and BBQ pork buns.
+They’re fried on the bottom and fluffy with juicy pork in the middle.
+I go through orders of the hot and spicy wontons myself.
+Boiled dumplings are tossed in a savory peanut sauce and spicy chili oil.
 The peanut sauce cools down the chili oil for a delicious bowl of dumplings.

 Must-order: scallion pancakes and hot and spicy wontons

 These are the restaurants that are good for groups.
 Each has things everyone will love and many different locations without being chain restaurants.

 Multiple locations; West Village location 35 Downing St, New York, NY 10014 | pizzalovesemily.com